- see all comments

 How to Make a T-Shirt Quilt

-This DIY t-shirt quilt video tutorial walks you through making a t-shirt quilt, easy!
+This DIY shirt quilt video tutorial walks you through making a quilt from old shirts, easy!

 We are adding the pattern to your Sewing Patterns.